Go to file

 • Rose is a small browser based on webkit2gtk.
 Previously, it described itself as aiming to be a "basement for creating your own browser using [the] gtk and webkit libraries".
 It has since diverged into a more featureful small browser with lua bindings, and rebased its history.
 You can see the original, minimal version here.

-• Rosenrot is my (@NunoSempere's) fork from that earlier minimal rose.
+• Rosenrot is my (@NunoSempere's) fork from that earlier minimal rose, the GTK 3 version.
 It has accumulated quality of life features and, honestly, cruft, that I like, like a "readability" plugin that simplifies annoying websites like Matt Levine's Money Stuff newsletter.
 It also incorporates ad-blocking.

 • Rosenrot is also a song by the German hardcore rock band Rammstein.